Allure Medical Billing FAQs

 Why am I getting a bill when I was scheduled for a vein consult?

-The consult is free.
+The consultation is free.
 If you are a candidate, we may offer to go forward with your Mapping the same day.
 The Mapping consists of your initial office visit along with a diagnostic ultrasound of your legs.
 This will tell us what treatment, and approximately how many treatments are needed.
 If you decided to stay same day for the Mapping, that would be subject to your insurance cost share.

 How many vein treatments will I need?